-5.3.1 Musical profile
+6.3.1 Musical profile

-The applicant makes a presentation about their musical profile, including artistic and pedagogical ambitions.
+The applicant makes a presentation about their musical (e.g. artistic/pedagogical) profile and ambitions after completing the programme.
 The applicants elaborates this using:

 - audio or video, in which the applicant participates, and/or - Solo performance.